 As of 11/23, there are 775 students who have small negative balances that need to be addressed.

 2022-23 Meal Pricing

 On 7/28, Massachusetts confirmed additional funding at the state level to extend universally-free meals for students for the 22-23 school year.
 However, regardless of this additional state-specific funding, Newton is required to charge for any second meals or a la carte items purchased by students.

 The School Committee voted pricing for paid meals at their 6/21 meeting.
 Second meals at the elementary schools will be $5.25 and $5.50 at the middle and high schools.

 You can view the recommendation here: Paid Lunch Pricing Recommendation Presentation.

 Meal Counting Is Required

 Although first meals will be universally free again this year, the reimbursement process under the NSLP requires that all meals be counted at the individual student level to be able to process both the federal and state reimbursements.
-It will be a culture change for students to return to waiting in line to get their food and to pass through the Point of Sale register to have their meal counted.
-Internally, each student will be coded as free, reduced, or paid, which will determine the reimbursement funding the district receives based upon their eligibility status.
+Each student will be coded as free, reduced, or paid, which will determine the reimbursement funding the district receives based upon their eligibility status.